Pee Wee Russell

 Charles Ellsworth "Pee Wee" Russell (March 27, 1906 – February 15, 1969) was an American jazz musician.
 Early in his career he played clarinet and saxophones, but he eventually focused solely on clarinet.

 With a highly individualistic and spontaneous clarinet style that "defied classification", Russell began his career playing traditional jazz, but throughout his career incorporated elements of newer developments such as swing, bebop, and free jazz.
-Writing in 1961, the poet Philip Larkin commented: "No one familiar with the characteristic excitement of his solos, their lurid, snuffling, asthmatic voicelessness, notes leant on till they split, and sudden passionate intensities, could deny the uniqueness of his contribution to jazz."
+Writing in 1961, the poet Philip Larkin commented, "No one familiar with the characteristic excitement of his solos, their lurid, snuffling, asthmatic voicelessness, notes leant on till they split, and sudden passionate intensities, could deny the uniqueness of his contribution to jazz."

 Early life

 Pee Wee Russell was born in Maplewood, Missouri, United States, and grew up in Muskogee, Oklahoma.
 As a child, he first studied violin, but "couldn't get along with it", then piano, disliking the scales and chord exercises, and then drums - including all the associated special effects.
 Then his father sneaked young Ellsworth into a dance at the local Elks Club to a four- or five-piece band led by New Orleans jazz clarinetist Alcide "Yellow" Nunez.
 Russell was amazed by Nunez's improvisations: "[He] played the melody, then got hot and played jazz.
 That was something.
-How did he know where he was or where he was going?"
+How did he know where he was or where he was going?
 Pee Wee now decided that his primary instrument would be the clarinet, and the type of music he would play would be jazz.
-He approached the clarinettist in the pit band at the local theatre for lessons, and bought an Albert-system instrument.
-His teacher was named Charlie Merrill, and used to pop out for shots of corn whiskey during lessons.
+He approached the clarinetist in the pit band at the local theatre for lessons and bought an Albert system instrument.
+His teacher was Charlie Merrill, who used to pop out for shots of corn whiskey during lessons.

-His family moved to St. Louis, Missouri, in 1920, and that September Russell was enrolled in the Western Military Academy in Alton, Illinois.
+His family moved to St. Louis, Missouri, in 1920, and that September, Russell was enrolled in the Western Military Academy in Alton, Illinois.
 He remained enrolled there until October the following year, though he spent most of his time playing clarinet with various dance and jazz bands.
-He began touring professionally in 1922, and travelled widely with the Allen Brothers tent show and on riverboats St. Paul and J.S.
-He also played with a Charles Creath band at the Booker T. Washington Theater, a cultural epicenter for African Americans at the time.
-Russell's recording debut was in 1924 with Herb Berger's Band in St. Louis on "Fuzzy Wuzzy Bird.".
+He began touring professionally in 1922 and travelled widely with the Allen Brothers tent show and on riverboats St. Paul and J.S.
+He also played with a Charles Creath band at the Booker T. Washington Theatre, a cultural epicenter for African Americans at the time.
+Russell's recording debut was in 1924 with Herb Berger's Band in St. Louis on "Fuzzy Wuzzy Bird".

+It was bandleader Herbert Berger, whose hotel band Russell had joined after leaving Western Military Academy, who gave him the nickname "Pee Wee".